shochberg13/mlb-notifier/README.md

 # MLB Condensed Game Notifier

 Get a push notification on your phone when your team's condensed game is available on YouTube — no spoilers, no browsing required.
+Completely free!

 Uses GitHub Actions (free) to poll YouTube every 30 minutes and [ntfy](https://ntfy.sh) to deliver a push notification directly to your phone.